 Shelter Bay is the proposed park’s most popular camping area with sites right on the beach and views across South Passage to Dirk Hartog Island.

-Edel Land is accessible only by high clearance 4WD via the Useless Loop Road, or by boat.
+Edel Land is accessible only by high clearance four-wheel-drive via the Useless Loop Road, or by boat.
 It is about 185km by road from the Northwest Coastal Highway, including 140km of unsealed road.
 The last 30km is a single lane of soft track winding around sand dunes.
 The boat journey is about 50km from Denham.

 Facilities at Shelter Bay, Steep Point and False Entrance campgrounds are very basic with some drop toilets.
 Make sure you have enough food, water and fuel as there is nowhere to purchase supplies in the area.
 Campsites must be booked online*